Tuesday, October 1, 2024

 After lunch, we stopped briefly at the Gulbenkian Modern Art annex.
 I didn't like any of the modern art pieces shown there.

 I ordered an UberX to take us to Lisbon's Oceanarium, and after a 30-minute ride, we arrived.
-I purchased two tickets (23.00 euros/person), including the pass for the Teleferico cable car.
+I purchased two tickets (23.00 euros/person), including the Teleferico cable car pass.

 The Oceanarium was excellent, and we spent about three hours looking at various fish from different oceans (Atlantic, Indian, Pacific, Arctic).
 Our favorite, by far, was the Common Seadragon.
 It was so beautiful and unique.
 Many sharks, including Black Tip, and countless varieties of fish species were swimming in the main tank.
 We also saw penguins feeding (some of them were being fed like babies)

 We returned to A Brasileira cafe to listen to street musicians, drink tea or wine, and rest.
-I ordered a local Rose, while Inna ordered Hot Tea with a couple of Pastel da Nuta.
+I ordered a local Rose, while Inna ordered Hot Tea with a couple of Pastel de Nata.
 The street musician playing was not as entertaining as the one from the day before (and I was also annoyed by the couple next to me smoking cigarettes)

 We returned to our hotel and sat down at Black Pavilion, ordering the following: